Working together, we have accomplished so much!

 AIR QUALITY: We conducted the 2nd Environmental Health Survey of West Eugene and presented the results and analysis back to the community in a series of town halls.
 We hired Arjorie Arberry Beribeault and Mashal Rahmati Copperman as our Environmental Justice Fellows to organize the community and share our data in new accessible formats.

-We are also partnering with DEQ to bring community input and an environmental justice lens to address the polluter JH Baxter in West Eugene including environmental monitoring, permit review, and a new community advisory group.
+AIR QUALITY: We are also partnering with DEQ to bring community input and an environmental justice lens to address the polluter JH Baxter in West Eugene including environmental monitoring, permit review, and a new community advisory group.

 Beyond Toxics is advancing the Equity and Climate in Land Use Act to amend the Statewide Land Use Planning Goals to address climate justice and to promote the participation of disadvantaged and historically underserved communities as part of Oregon’s existing statewide land use planning goals, in order to incorporate processes and outcomes for environmental justice and climate change mitigation and adaptation.